Updated: 10/9/18 | October 9th, 2018

 The following booking sites offer the best rates for accommodation:

-Alternative: Contact people on hospitality websites like Couchsurfing or Be Welcome and ask if they would be willing to host you.
+Alternative: Contact people on hospitality websites like Couchsurfing, Be Welcome, or WWOOF and ask if they would be willing to host you.
 You want to do this in advance so people have time to rearrange their schedule and plan for your visit.
-Moreover, you can also consider apartment rental sites like Wimdu or Airbnb.

 If you are going on a long-term trip (six months or more), sell your stuff in order to earn extra money for your trip.
 Start doing this about 60 days before you leave.
-Sites to use:
+Some sites to use are: